-The following Informal Resolution Procedure may not be used in an effort to resolve allegations that an Olin College employee sexually harassed a student.
-Also, it may only be used if a formal complaint is filed with Olin.
+The following Informal Resolution Procedure will not be used in an effort to resolve allegations that an Olin College employee sexually harassed a student.
+Also, in accordance with the May 2020 Title IX regulations, in cases involving allegations that, if proved, would constitute Title IX Sexual Harassment rather than Non-Title IX Misconduct as defined above, it may only be used if a Formal Complaint is signed by the complainant or the Title IX Coordinator.

 All Parties and the Title IX Coordinator must agree to informal resolution for this option to be used.
 The Title IX Coordinator will assess the request for an informal resolution against the severity of the alleged violation and the potential risks to Olin community members.
 If the Title IX Coordinator determines that an informal resolution is appropriate, the Title IX Coordinator will notify the Parties in writing that participation is strictly voluntary and is not offered as a condition of enrollment/continuing enrollment, employment/continuing employment, or a waiver of the right to a formal investigation.
-Moreover, the written notification will state that the parties have the right to withdraw from the informal resolution process at any time and resume the grievance process with respect to the formal complaint.
-The notice will also state that the parties have the right to be accompanied by an adviser.
+Moreover, the written notification will state that the parties have the right to withdraw from the informal resolution process at any time and resume the grievance process with respect to the complaint.
+The notice will also state that the parties have the right to be accompanied by an advisor of their choice, and will describe any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.